Saitama Seibu Lions: Nishitetsu Clippers (1950)

 In 1950, the team became a founding member of the Pacific League.
 It was then owned by a private railroad company Nishi-Nippon Railroad, well known as "Nishitetsu", which was based in Fukuoka in Kyushu, the western area of Japan (Nishi-Nippon).
 The Clippers name was chosen as Nishitetsu was in charge of Pan American Airlines' Japanese operations (back then, Pan Am's jets were known as "Clippers" due to them being aeronautical Boeing 314 Clipper).
 The team finished sixth that year, and at the end of the season, Nishitetsu was merged with another professional baseball club in Fukuoka, the Nishi-Nippon Pirates, which belonged to the Central League and managed by a local newspaper company the Nishinippon Shimbun.
-The new club was to form the Nishitetsu Lions.
+The new club was to form the Nishitetsu Lions (西鉄ライオンズ, Nishitetsu Raionzu).
 Thus the Lions name was adopted and has been retained up to today as the name of the franchise.

 Nishitetsu Lions (1951–1972)

 The Nishitetsu Lions called Heiwadai Stadium home for their entire existence.
-They were one of the most dominant teams in the Pacific League during the 1950s, winning four pennants, including three straight Japan Series against the Yomiuri Giants behind famed manager Osamu Mihara; their last championship in Fukuoka came in 1958; after which Mihara left for the Taiyo Whales and led them to a Japan Series championship over the Daimai Orions in 1960.
+They were one of the most dominant teams in the Pacific League during the 1950s, winning four pennants, including three straight Japan Series against the Yomiuri Giants behind famed manager Osamu Mihara; their last championship in Fukuoka came in 1958; after which Mihara left for the Taiyo Whales and led them to a Japan Series championshiōōp over the Daimai Orions in 1960.

 The team struggled through the following decade and did not witness much success on the field.
 In 1969, outfielder Carl Boles exposed the Black Mist Scandal, a match-fixing incident after he discovered players were taking bribes from the yakuza, which resulted in four Lions pitchers being banned from NPB for life, as well as other players receiving lesser punishments.
 These losses decimated the team which the team would not recover from for the rest of their time in Fukuoka, which finished the 1970 season in last place.

-After a third straight last-place finish, and with Nishi-Nippon not wanting to do with anything to the team due to the Black Mist Scandal, in November 1972, the franchise was sold to the Fukuoka Baseball Corporation, a shell company within Nishi-Nippon Railroad.
-Following the sale, the team was renamed the Taiheiyo Club Lions.
+After a third straight last-place finish, and with Nishi-Nippon not wanting anything to do with the team due to the Black Mist Scandal, in November 1972, the franchise was sold to the Fukuoka Baseball Corporation, a shell company within Nishi-Nippon Railroad.
+Following the sale, the team was renamed the Taiheiyo Club Lions (太平洋クラブライオンズ, Taiheiyō Kurabu Raionzu).